alariva/laravel-email-domain-blacklist/readme.md

 ### auto-update: true|false

-Specify if should automatically get source when cache is empty.
+Specify if it should automatically get the source when the cache is empty.

 **ADVICE:** This may slow down the first request upon validation.